Why Fiber Optic Cables Need Special Handling

 Where Fiber-Safe Cable Ties Are Used

-Low-profile nylon or hook-and-loop ties are used to preserve bandwidth integrity.
+Office Buildings: Low-profile nylon or hook-and-loop ties maintain bandwidth integrity in structured wiring.

 Common Mistakes to Avoid

-- Leaving no room for rework or expansion
+Leaving no room for future upgrades or rework.

 A Quick Comparison of Cable Tie Options for Fiber Optics